paulyoder/angular-bootstrap-show-errors/README.md

 Angular Bootstrap Show Errors
 =============================

-This Angular directive intelligently applies the 'has-error' class to show errors in forms that use Bootstrap 3.
+An Angular directive for Bootstrap 3 that intelligently applies the 'has-error' class to invalid form fields.

+See the [Bootstrap Form Validation Done Right in AngularJS](http://blog.yodersolutions.com/bootstrap-form-validation-done-right-in-angularjs?utm_source=github&utm_medium=readme&utm_campaign=code) blog post to read about the benefits of using this directive.

 Installation
 ---